hadt0786/angular-redux-app/README.md

 @angular-redux/router Time travel with the Angular router
 @angular-redux/form Time travel with Angular forms

-This project demonstartes the use of Redux along with angular 4.
-Data detched from the service is stored into a redux store in the front-end layer.
+This project demonstrates the use of Redux along with angular 4.
+Data fetched from the service is stored into a redux store in the front-end layer.
 This data from the redux store is then used for data bindings on HTML pages.
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.2.3.

 ## Pre-requisites: